HudsonAndes/monday-cartoons-headless-v1/README.md

 The storefront pulls real product data from the Monday Cartoons Shopify store via the Storefront API, handles cart operations, and routes to Shopify's native checkout.

-**NOTE**: Since this is only a proof of concept, quick design decisions where made.
+**NOTE**: Since this is only a proof of concept, quick design decisions were made.

 ## What I Built